 Prerequisites: access to audience analytics, content calendar, and basic creative assets (logo, brand colors, fonts).
 Tools / materials needed: social analytics (native or GA4), a headline tester, asset library, and an automation tool or CMS (consider AI content automation from Scaleblogger.com to speed templates and publishing).
 Expected time: 2–4 hours per template set; 1–2 hours per asset once templates are live.

-Start by defining what “engagement” means for each channel: clicks, saves, replies, watch time, or shares.
+Begin by defining what “engagement” means for each channel.
+This could be clicks, saves, replies, watch time, or shares.
 Then build repeatable templates that encode those goals into captions, CTAs, thumbnails, and briefs.
 Use short experiments to validate tone and length per platform, then bake winners into templates.

 Practical caption, CTA, and brief rules: